-A VGA connector is found on many AV components, and is mainly used for connecting computers with your equipment.
+A VGA connector is found on many AV components and is mainly used for connecting computers with your equipment.

-Here we look at this connection type and consider its use.
+Let us take a look at this connection type and consider its use.

-The VGA connection on your device looks like this.
+The VGA connection on your device looks like this:

 It is a female 15-pin D-sub port.

 The ‘D’ shape ensures that VGA cables will only fit one way round.
 It is often colored blue or black.

 It will have a male 15-pin D-sub connector, which obviously fits nicely with the female connector on your hardware.

 Be careful when plugging this in, as you can bend the pins fairly easily unless you are careful.
 If you find it isn’t going in easily, check for any bent pins on the cable end.